IT’S the sport that captivates a nation every weekend from March to September.

 AFL Fantasy Betting

-As always in online Australian sports betting, it is recommended that you research teams and players as much as possible before making any AFL bets.
+Some Australian sports betting, it is recommended that you research teams and players as much as possible before making any AFL bets.
 It’s important to follow the facts and also trust your instincts, and the more AFL footy betting you place the better you will become at doing this.
 As far as possible you should also try not to let your emotions influence your decisions, although this can be quite challenging for die-hard footie fans with long ties to a team.
 Consider AFL betting odds, sports reporters’ opinions and player and team statistics as you make your decisions.